plasma-group/pigi/packages/docs/src/core/src/services/aggregator.rst

 .. code-block:: javascript

-    operator.sendTransaction(transaction)
+    aggregator.sendTransaction(transaction)

-Sends a SignedTransaction_ to the operator.
+Sends a SignedTransaction_ to the aggregator.

 ----------
 Parameters